Medieval Misogyny: Five Men Who Made Women’s Lives Miserable

 2. Fulk V of Anjou (father of Geoffrey)

-3. Philip II of France
+3. Philippe II of France

 4. Geoffrey de Mandeville